 @niles prefix to find out what the prefix has been changed to if you forget.

-For details on display options, refer to Configuration/Display Options.
+For details on display options, refer to Customization/Display Options.

 !admin <role> or

 @niles admin <role> to restrict the usage of Niles to people with the role. i.e.

 !admin scheduler or

 Important: Make sure you have the role that you are about to restrict the usage of Niles to.
 You can only restrict the usage to one role.